-Furthermore, RAN2 would like to inform RAN4 that RAN2 has not considered signaling support for SUL assuming that SUL is not needed in the case of intra-band UL CA for which the Tx DC locations are reported.
-RAN2 requests RAN4 to inform RAN2 if the RAN2 assumption is not valid.
+Specifically, RAN2 would like to inform RAN4 that RAN2 has not considered signaling support for SUL assuming that SUL is not needed in the case of intra-band UL CA for which the Tx DC locations are reported.
+RAN2 kindly requests RAN4 to inform RAN2 if the RAN2 assumption is not valid.

+Furthermore, RAN2 would like to ask RAN4 if the use case of UE reporting Tx DC location info for the second PA (when the UE supports dual PA) when the SCell is deactivated, is a valid.